Hyedryn/elikopy/docs/preprocessing_dmri.rst

 	study.preproc(eddy=True, niter=5)

 In cases with large motion, inter-volume motion correction might not be sufficient and intra-volume correction is required.
 This option can be enabled using the s2v argument.
 The s2v input is a list of 4 parameters : [mporder,s2v_niter,s2v_lambda,s2v_interp].
 The slice-to-volume motion correction is performed if mporder>0.
-These parameters are explained in depth in the FSL documentation (LINK).
+These parameters are explained in depth in the `Eddy FSL documentation <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/eddy/UsersGuide>`_.
 If N describes the number of excitations in a volume, setting mporder to N/4 while letting the other 3 parameters to their default values should provide good results in most situations.
-The slice-to-volume motion correction is only possible with cuda enabled.
+The slice-to-volume motion correction is currently only possible with cuda enabled.

 Using the framework of Eddy FSL, it is also possible to replace outlier slices.
 This is done with the olrep argument which is a list of 4 parameters : [repol,ol_nstd,ol_nvox,ol_type].
 The outlier replacement is performed if repol==True.
-These parameters are explained in depth in the FSL documentation.
+These parameters are explained in depth in the `Eddy FSL documentation <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/eddy/UsersGuide>`_.

 .. code-block:: python

 	study.preproc(eddy=True, niter=5, s2v=[6,5,1,'trilinear'], cuda=True, cuda_name='eddy_cuda10.1', olrep=[True, 4, 250, 'sw'])

 .. note::
-    If Eddy FSL is used, ElikoPy needs the acqparam and index files when generating the patient list : LINK (page getting started)
+    If Eddy FSL is used, ElikoPy needs the acqparam and index files when generating the patient list :ref:`elikopy-usage`.

 .. note::
-    If slice-to-volume motion correction is enabled, ElikoPy needs the slspec file when generating the patient list : LINK (page getting started)
+    If slice-to-volume motion correction is enabled, ElikoPy needs the slspec file when generating the patient list :ref:`elikopy-usage`.

 ---------------------
 Bias Field Correction